Vociferix/const-config/README.md

 `const-config` is a Rust crate for compiled-in application configuration.

-This crate takes configuration defined in TOML, JSON, or YAML formats and produces a `const` object that a crate can query even in `const` contexts.
+This crate takes configuration or date defined in a variety of possible formats and produces a `const` object that a crate can query even in `const` contexts.

 This can be used to simplify tuning your application or baking in data.